defencedigital/moduk-service-manual/src/content/writing-for-services-in-defence.md

 When you write content for digital services in Defence, [check the GOV.UK style guide](https://www.gov.uk/guidance/style-guide).

-If you cannot find what you need, [ask for advice on the Defence content Slack channel](https://defencedigital.slack.com/archives/C04BQ6RC2SU).
+If you cannot find what you need, [ask the content community for advice](/your-community/content/).

 On a MODNET device, you can use Slack in your web browser.